-- Infants: Both can handle infants 0-6 months with the purchase of a bassinet; the Minu has a “From Birth” kit for $129, the Yoyo+ has the Newborn Pack for $225.
+- Infants: Both can handle infants 0-6 months with the purchase of a bassinet; the Minu V2 has a “From Birth” kit for $199 (or you can use the Vista Bassinet if you have one), the Yoyo2 has the Newborn Pack for $225.
 Both offer car seat adapters for Euro seats.

 A Great Alternative to a Foldable Airplane Stroller

 Wait – we have one more cool thing to show you!

 Lugabug ~ $49

 If you’re a “carry-on” person (you know who you are!), definitely check out the Lugabug.
 As you know, it’s very difficult to push a stroller and a suitcase at the same time (but not impossible!
 I’ve done it many times – HA).

 The Lugabug is a seat that attaches to your suitcase – your kiddo simply hops on and you can wheel them all around the airport (since it attaches to your suitcase, it’s only really helpful if you’re not planning to check your bag).